- Education and Science

 - The first symptoms of vCJD are generally psychiatric or sensory problems.
 The patient develops the dementia that is typical of CJD later.

-- People with variant Creutzfeldt-Jakob disease tend to live for longer than patients with classic Creutzfeldt-Jakob disease (about ten to fourteen months for people diagnosed with vCJD and around six months for people with classic CJD).
+- People with variant Creutzfeldt-Jakob disease tend to live for longer after diagnosis than patients with classic Creutzfeldt-Jakob disease (about ten to fourteen months for people diagnosed with vCJD and around six months for people with classic CJD).

 Incubation Period for vCJD